MOHDYASIR0007/C-JOURNEY-THROUGH-KN-KING/chapter-5/programming_projects/comparing_dates/readme.md

 ```
 `00` is treated as a leap year purely because `00 % 4 == 0`.
 Whether `00`
 represents 1900 (not a leap year) or 2000 (a leap year) is unknowable from
-a 2-digit year, so this program cannot get it right as currently designed.
+a 2-digit year as the author did'nt mentioned clearly, so this program cannot get it right as currently designed and assumes that the year entered as  2-digit is >=2000 .

 ### Ordinary comparison still works
 ```